datacarpentry/lesson-release/how-to-contribute.md

+---
+layout: page
+title: How to Contribute
+---

 # How to Contribute to Lessons During the Bug BBQ

 During the Bug BBQ we’ll be focusing on resolving outstanding issues.
 Issues for each of the lessons can be found here: